CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 And explain how you feel about this person

 >  An energetic person I know is my cousin, who is five years younger than me.
 He’s a lively and enthusiastic boy who always seems to have endless energy.
 One of his favorite activities is playing basketball.
-He spends hours on the court, whether it’s practicing his shots, playing with his parents, or just enjoying the game.
+He spends hours on the court, whether it’s practicing his shots, playing with his friends, or just enjoying the game.
 >
-> Apart from basketball, he loves going out with his parents to explore new places or try different activities.
+> Apart from basketball, he loves going out with his friends to explore new places or try different activities.
 He’s the kind of person who’s always on the move, whether it’s walking his dog in the park or organizing group outings.
 What’s really impressive is how he manages to keep up his energy even after a busy day.
 >
 > I think what makes him so energetic is his positive attitude.
 He’s always cheerful and looks for the fun side of things, which inspires others around him.
 Spending time with him is never boring because his energy is so contagious.
 >